Why Women Should Use Weight Training: De-Bunking The Myths

 As well as the obvious aesthetic benefits of weight training, there are some other great health and wellbeing benefits too.

 Weight training has been proven in numerous studies to add density to your bone structure.
 Not the sexiest of ways to promote weight training I know, but consider the fact that females who train are far less likely to get osteoporosis when they are older and it suddenly becomes more attractive.

 What else?
 Well it has also been proven in numerous studies that those who weight train tend to live longer than those that do not.
-I like living, so to me this seems like another great reason!!
+I like living, so to me this seems like another great reason!

 Any more reasons?
 Women who weight train are just cooler.
 This has been proven in a scientific study I myself undertook, the study had one participant and was conducted in a double blind manner.
 In all seriousness I love hearing stories from my female clients out lifting the men in their gym.
 Rather than be a bruise to the ego of the guys in the gym, I guarantee they will all be thinking “fair play” as you bust out a few Pull Ups or Squat your own bodyweight.

 So there you have it, hopefully this article will give you a bit of confidence to go to the gym and start lifting some weights around.
 Building lots of muscle is difficult for women, put quite simply it is hard enough for most men to put on a lot of muscle even though we tend to have more of the necessary attributes to do so.
 There are however many benefits to trying to gain a little muscle, plus the whole journey that weight training takes you on can be pretty fun.
-If you feel that you could benefit from some 1-2-1 assistance, then consider our personal training in Shoreditch.
+If you feel that you could benefit from some extra support, then consider my personal training in Shoreditch.